 Dr Barbara Dignam (she/her) is Assistant Professor in Music in the School of Theology, Philosophy, and Music.
 She holds a PhD in musicology from Maynooth University, a professional qualification in teaching and learning (PGDHE) and was awarded a DCU President’s Award for Excellence in Teaching and Learning for her Distinctive Approaches to Assessment in 2021.
-Her research explores 20th and 21st century musics that intersect music, language, and digital technologies in her investigation of, among other things, human interactions with cultural output and the relationships and processes underpinning them.
+Her research explores 20th and 21st century musics that intersect sound, language, and digital technologies in her investigation of, among other things, human interactions with cultural output and the relationships and processes underpinning them.
 Her engagement with new music and its practitioners facilitates the capture of contemporary experiences of new concepts, approaches and technologies in use.
 This includes examining how digital technologies can influence, support and impact learning and teaching in music.